Stuycs-K/final-project-4-fagbuyi-moyo-shi-victoria/WORKLOG.md

 got spaceship png to move with wasd.
 Gave up on velocity and just used pixels.
 Removed spaceship png background

 ### date 5/26
-created Enemy and Player subclasses, also E1, E2, E3 subclasses and transfered code from main spaceship classs to indivdual classes
+created Enemy and Player subclasses, also E1, E2, E3 subclasses and transfered code from main spaceship classs to indivdual classes, branched off to work on enemies

 ### date 5/27
 loaded in enemy spaceship, problem with nonstatic variables, not sure how to fix

+### date 5/28
+fixed problem with non static variables and enemy spawn, added enemy png and random movement for enemies

 ## GROUP MEMBER 2 (moyo)